 Disclosing your mental health issues is entirely a personal choice.
 However, being open about requiring an extra push can help you navigate through your workplace in a better way.
 Word of caution, though- While some people agree that talking to your managers has been a life-saver, some believe it’s a recipe for disaster.
 According to the law, employers aren’t supposed to openly discriminate against mentally ill employees.
 Ideally, they should offer them reasonable adjustments to take advantage of.
 However, given the stigma around mental health, your immediate manager or superiors might consider you a ‘less than able’ employee.

-How to disclose about your mental health
+How to disclose your mental health issues

 If you do decide on disclosing about your mental health to your employer, start by requesting a one-on-one meeting.
 Remember, you can talk as much and as little as you feel is appropriate.
 Once you’ve explained your exact issues (depression, anxiety, etc), discuss more how they affect your work.
 Then move on to changes (if any) that can help you perform your best.
 In case you’re unsure about what will help you, try adopting a few experimental steps.
 Make a mental note of which of them actually help you.